Small Group Tour ●IJT Classic

 Day 7-8

-It's not for nothing that Kyoto is known as the “City of Ten Thousand Temples”, as it boasts dozens of major attractions.
-The tour leader will be able to put together the best itinerary based on the season, weather conditions, and of course the group's interests.
+It's not for nothing that Kyoto is known as the “City of Ten Thousand Temples”.
+There are dozens of sights to explore: your tour leader will create the best itinerary for your group based on the group's interests and the weather.

 -